Skip to content

 Program and Structure

-The Ernest Mario School of Pharmacy at Rutgers University, part of Rutgers Biomedical and Health Sciences, partners with Johnson and Johnson Innovative Medicine through the Scientific Evidence and Policy Research (SEPR) team to offer a fellowship focused on real world evidence, health economics, and outcomes research.
+The Rutgers Center for Health Outcomes, Policy, and Economics (HOPE) in partnership with Johnson and Johnson Innovative Medicine through the Scientific Evidence and Policy Research (SEPR) team offers a fellowship focused on real world evidence, health economics, and outcomes research.
 The program provides interdisciplinary training through hands on industry research, academic coursework, and professional mentorship to prepare fellows for evidence based decision making across the pharmaceutical product lifecycle.

 Fellowship Experience Includes: